josepot/josepot.github.io/source/_posts/2014-10-14-the-time-that-i-tried-to-create-a-groupby-in-angular.markdown

 })
 {% endraw %}{% endhighlight %}

-The only situation when this would fail would be if we tried to use this `$filter` more than once inside the same `$scope`, but I can't think of a single case where I would ever do that.
+The only situation where this would fail would be if the `$filter` was used more than once inside the same `$scope`, but I can't think of a single case where this would actually be a problem.

   [1]: https://docs.angularjs.org/error/$rootScope/infdig
   [2]: https://docs.angularjs.org/api/ng/directive/ngRepeat